-When required, performance guarantees shall be deposited with the Township Clerk beforeGOLDEN TOWNSHIP ZONING ORDINANCEPage | 51 any land clearing, excavation or other construction activities commence in a PUD zoning district.
+When required, performance guarantees shall be deposited with the Township Clerk before any land clearing, excavation or other construction activities commence in a PUD zoning district.

 In the event a performance guarantee is in the form of a cash deposit, it shall be rebated periodically by the Township Board on application by the depositor in reasonable proportion to the ratio of the work completed on the required improvements.